Battey scores 20, Colorado beats Prairie View A&M 83-64

 BOULDER, Colo.
+(AP)Evan Battey made a point of going to the basket, taking high-percentage shots and drawing fouls in the process.

-(AP)Evan Battey scored 20 points, hitting a career-high 10 of 11 free throws, and Colorado pulled away in the second half to beat Prairie View A&M 83-64 on Thursday night.
+Battey scored a season-high 20 points, hitting a career-high 10 of 11 free throws, and Colorado pulled away in the second half to beat Prairie View A&M 83-64 on Thursday night.

+”Evan is just getting better and better,” Colorado coach Tad Boye said of his sophomore power forward. ”He’s playing within himself and he made free throws tonight.”

+Battey said he’s focused on making the inside game his offensive calling card.

+”I always get it to the basket,” he said. ”It’s what I always do.”

-D’Shawn Schwartz added 13 points, all in the second half.
+He had an offensive complement on the perimeter.
+D’Shawn Schwartz added 13 points, including three 3 pointers, all in the second half.
 Tyler Bey also had 13 and McKinley Wright had 11 for Colorado (9-2), which has won two in a row since dropping consecutive games after a 7-0 start.

+”It was better, better than the last couple of games,” Wright said of the Buffaloes’ offense. ”We just have to stay with each other, stay believing in each other and everything will go in the right direction.”

 Gerard Andrus scored 12 points to lead Prairie View (3-8), which has lost its last three.
 Devonte Patterson added 11 points.
 It was only the second meeting between the schools and the first in 11 years.
 The Panthers also lost their first encounter with Colorado 72-47 in 2008.